 Genome Editing Therapy for Muscular Dystrophy

 Duchenne Muscular Dystrophy (DMD) is a severe muscle degeneration disease caused by the loss-of-function mutations in Dystrophin gene on X chromosome.
 Dystrophin is one of the biggest protein coding genes consist with 2 million bases.
 Exon skipping to modulate mRNA splicing patterns using antisense oligonucleotide is a promising approach currently tested in clinical trials, however, the effect of antisense oligos is transient.
-We aim to restore the mutated dystrophin protein using the programmable nucleases, such as CRISPR-Cas9 system, in the patient-derived induced pluripotent stem (iPS) cells as a model.
+We aim to restore the mutated dystrophin protein using the programmable nucleases, such as TALEN or CRISPR-Cas9 system, in the patient-derived induced pluripotent stem (iPS) cells as a model.

 We first searched the human genome sequence in silico and extracted only a short DNA sequence of 10-16 bases in length on the human genome to create the iGEATs database.
 By using the iGEATs database, TALEN and CRISPR recognition sequences can be found regions that can specifically target only one place on the human genome.
 Next, iPS cells were generated from a patient with muscular dystrophy and showed that the mutation of the dystrophin gene can be repaired using three strategies.
 Furthermore, when we examined the repair efficiency with TALEN and CRISPR, we found that either is effective.
 Next, we analyzed karyotype of the chromosome, copy number variation of genomic DNA, and base mutation of the protein coding regions in the iPS cells that were repaired, but no significant mutation was found.
 This result shows that genome editing can be performed with few side effects in iPS cells if TALEN and CRISPR are correctly designed and targeted.
 Finally, when the original and repaired iPS cells were differentiated into skeletal muscle cells, no expression of dystrophin protein was observed in the original iPS cells, whereas the dystrophin protein was detected in iPS cells after gene repair to the similar level as a healthy person.
 This result is expected to be a novel method of gene therapy for Duchenne muscular dystrophy.

-This study was published in Stem Cell Reports.
+This project was published in Stem Cell Reports.
 (Nov 26, 2014)Li HL, Fujimoto N, Sasakawa N, Shirai S, Ohkame T, Sakuma T, Tanaka M, Amano N, Watanabe A, Sakurai H, Yamamoto T, Yamanaka S, and

 Precise correction of the Dystrophin gene in Duchenne muscular dystrophy patient induced pluripotent stem cells by TALEN and CRISPR-Cas9.